Parents and friends associations

-- provide a forum to represent parents in Victorian Catholic schools
+- provides a forum to represent parents in Victorian Catholic schools

 - promote parents as partners in education with the school, the Church and the community

-- promote the principles of Catholic education in collaboration with the diocesan Bishops
+- promotes the principles of Catholic education in collaboration with the diocesan Bishops

 - promote Catholic schools as schools of first choice for Catholic families.

-Each diocese has a representative on the VCSPB who ensures that school boards are informed about state issues.
+Each diocese and region has at least one representative on the CSPV council who contributes to ensuring parent voice is heard and that schools are informed about diocesan, state and national issues.

 For more information about the council or to express your interest in joining, contact Executive Officer, Rachel Saliba on 03 9267 0458, email email@example.com or visit the CSPV website: www.cspv.catholic.edu.au.